r-uiz/SQL-Portfolio/README.md

 ### 2. Exploratory Data Analysis (EDA)
 - **Project: Layoffs Exploratory Data Analysis**
   - **Description**: This project involves analyzing the layoff data to identify trends, patterns, and insights.
-The goal is to understand the impact and distribution of layoffs across different sectors.
+The goal is to understand the impact and distribution of layoffs across different tech sectors.
 	-	**SQL Skills Used**: Aggregations, Group By, Joins, Window Functions, Date Functions.
   - [View SQL Script](Layoffs/layoffs_ExploratoryDataAnalysis.sql)